 At the same time, there's growing consensus that ignoring technology in the preschool setting is like "swimming against the tide."
-In a society that's increasingly connected, most educators are trying to bridge the gap between the real world and early childhood settings.
-11 After years of debate, early childhood educators are less inclined to wonder whether technology is right for young children and more prone to ask how it can foster their development and learning.
-Proper use of technology, they now admit, can provide a wide range of positive experiences for young learners and make progress toward narrowing the digital divide.12
+In a society that's increasingly connected, most educators are trying to bridge the gap between the real world and early childhood settings.18 After years of debate, early childhood educators are less inclined to wonder whether technology is right for young children and more prone to ask how it can foster their development and learning.
+Proper use of technology, they now admit, can provide a wide range of positive experiences for young learners and make progress toward narrowing the digital divide.
+19

 Studies show that technology use among low-income children, many of whom are immigrants or people of color, can increase engagement, boost achievement in academics and motor skills and, in some cases, boost socio-emotional development.
-If technology is excluded entirely from early childhood settings, we might miss some of the opportunities it can provide to support learning through exploration, interaction, communication and creativity.
+If technology is excluded entirely from early childhood settings, we might miss some of the opportunities it can provide to support learning through exploration, interaction, communication and creation.20 s we strive to help children get the full benefits of technology, we must not put machine over man.
+Children need adult guidance, too.
+For example, in Bridgeport, CT, preschoolers from low-income families in an urban Head Start center who received daily access to computers and were supported by an adult mentor showed more positive attitudes toward learning, greater self-confidence and increased kindergartenreadiness skills than children who had computer access but no support from a mentor.
+Access to technology is vital for 21st-century children, but it can't replace a connection with a caring human being.21